lakshey-001/AWS-SAA-C03-Course/README.md

 Cloud computing provides

 1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
-2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
+2. Broad Network Access: Capability is available over the network and accessed through standard mechanism.
 3. Resource Pooling: Economies of scale, cheaper service.
 4. Rapid Elasticity: Scale up and down automatically in response to system load.
 5. Measured Service: Usage is measured.
 Pay only for what you consume.